-- Value of these habitats and their potential to support notable species - Legal and other obligations (including statutory site obligations and agri-environment scheme requirements) - Public access / amenity value - Survey, monitor and review
+- Value of these habitats and their potential to support notable species - Legal and other obligations (including statutory site obligations and agri-environment scheme requirements) - Public access and amenity value - Survey, monitor and review

-Figure 1 presents the habitats recorded, and their condition in Figure 3.
+Figure 1 presents the habitats recorded and Figure 3 details their condition.
+Figure 2 maps the statutory and non-statutory designations and Public Rights of Way.
 Figure 4 presents the management measures.
 The works and monitoring programme are detailed in Tables 2 and 3.